Pirates vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the favorite in three of their past 10 games and won each of those contests.
+- The Pirates have played as the favorite four times over their past 10 games and won each of those contests.

-- In their last 10 games with a total, the Pirates and their opponents have combined to hit the over four times.
+- In their last 10 games with a total, the Pirates and their opponents are 4-6-0 when it comes to hitting the over.

 Pirates Betting Records & Stats

-- The Pirates have won all four of the games they have been listed as the moneyline favorite this season.
+- The Pirates have yet to lose a game they were the moneyline favorite this season, going 5-0.

-- The Pirates have a 60% chance to win this matchup based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Pirates a 53.5% chance to win.

-- Pittsburgh has had an over/under set by bookmakers 21 times, and have combined with opponents to go over the total in 10 of those games (10-11-0).
+- In the 22 games in which bookmakers have set an over/under for Pittsburgh, it has combined with opponents to go over the total 10 times (10-12-0).

-- The Pirates have had a spread set for only one outing this season, and they covered.
+- The Pirates have had a spread set for just one game this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.